naimulcsx/learn-terraform/01-ec2-instance/README.md

 ## Steps

+## Prerequisites

+- You have AWS CLI and configured with a valid security credentials.
+- You have a key pair named `aws_login`.
+To create go to your AWS console and create a key pair named `aws_login`.
+After you've created the key pair, you'll have a file downloaded called `aws_login.pem`.
+We will use this file to SSH into our server later.

 ### Create Terraform Project

 Create a directory for your Terraform project and create a Terraform configuration file (usually named `main.tf`) in that directory.